Translate

 The sound of their wing beats as they fly directly over my head and the excellent trumpeting calls.

-Unsure, some start to eat whilst others appear alert.
-The ground was frozen, the temperature still minus four degrees in the Sunshine.
+Unsure, some start to eat, while others appear alert.
+The ground is frozen, and the temperature is still minus four degrees in the sunshine.

 An adult bird with last year's juvenile.